 Students will be expected to follow the rules in every classroom.

-- Follow instructions promptly
+- Follow instructions promptly.

-- Remain on task
+- Remain on task.

-- Listen when others are speaking
+- Listen when others are speaking.

-- · Speak appropriately, with polite and respectful language
+- Speak appropriately, with polite and respectful language.

+- Follow the College's new safety routines for Covid-19 (see Appendix 7).

 Management of the Ready to Learn Policy: